 While KOHO isn’t a bank, the company partnered with the Peoples Trust Company, which is federally regulated, to ensure any funds you deposit are protected by Canada Deposit Insurance Corporation (CDIC).

 KOHO is a no-fee alternative to the big banks of Canada.
-They offer spending and savings accounts, along with access to a prepaid reloadable VISA card for purchases.
+They offer spending and savings accounts, along with access to a prepaid reloadable Mastercard for purchases.

 Are you wondering if which bank is KOHO and if it is right for you?
 Read on to learn more about its features and benefits.